stimm-ai/stimm/docs/usage/cli.md

 - `--agent-name NAME` – The name of the agent to talk to.
 - `--room-name NAME` – Custom LiveKit room name.
-- `--disable-rag` – Disable Retrieval‑Augmented Generation for the session.
+- `--disable-rag` – Disable Retrieval-Augmented Generation for the session.

 ### `chat`

-Start an interactive text‑only chat session with an agent.
+Start an interactive text-only chat session with an agent.

 ```bash
 # Local text chat with default agent